DishaJindal/Project1-CUDA-Flocking/README.md

 **Increase**: The implementation with 27-cells (width d) is faster than 8-cell one(width 2d).
 One of the reasons for this behaviour is that as we increase the width of the cell, the total grid volume that we check increases and so does the number of boids, e.g. in case of 8-cells, the width of each cell is 2d and the total volume checked is 64 d-cube whereas in case of 27-cells, the total volume checked is 27 d-cube.

 **Decrease**: As we decrease the cell width from d to 0.5d, the framerate drops again.
 One of the reasons for that might be the increase in number of cells to be checked ber boid.
-The performance dip is most significant in case of coherent implementation because all boids for a cell are in a contiguous memory location but as we increase the number of cells to be checked significantly, the number of boids per cell would decrease and we will no longer be able to reap benefits from boids being contiguous.
+The performance dip is most significant in case of coherent implementation because all boids for a cell are in a contiguous memory location but as we increase the number of cells to be checked significantly, the number of boids per cell would decrease and we will no longer be able to reap the caching benefits.

 ### Scattered vs Coherent